herrera-ignacio/architect-handbook/paradigms/oop/4pillars.md

 Issuing a __request doesn't commit you to a particular implementation until run-time__, this is defined as __Dynamic Binding__.

+> The run-time association of a request to an object and one of its operations is known as __dynamic binding__.

 Consequently, you can write programs that expect an object with a particular interface, knowing that any object that has the correct interface will accept the request.

 This __substitutability is known as Polymorphism__.